 Optimization is not an action, rather it is a never ending process which defines and shapes the flow of matter-energy of which we call reality.

-Optimization is not an action, rather it is a never ending process which defines and shapes the flow of matter-energy of which we call reality.
+Optimization is not a finite action, rather it is a never ending process which defines and shapes the flow of matter-energy of which we call reality.
 Any act of design, either conscious (anthropic) or unconscious (natural processes) is an act of optimization to the extent that the two are inseparable from each other.
 From this point of view, optimization is a generative process which continuously informs itself and takes into account the environment of the object.
 Nature didn’t design a lion by starting with a blank page – it continuously “optimized-designed” an archetypal organism towards a certain context, with the result being what we now call “lion”.
 Furthermore, a lion will not visibly optimize itself during its lifespan.
 Design processes give birth to locally optimized instances of the same objectile, and they themselves evolve recognisably in time.
 Nevertheless, computational techniques of optimization are making possible the temporal compression of several stages of evolution into a few electronic seconds – yet this does same act of temporal compression does not break, or jump-start the normal evolutionary cycle, which continues unabated once the respective instance of the process is materialized.
 This is so because the context around the respective object continues to evolve at its own, non-digitally enhanced rate.

 Any act of design is inseparable from an act of optimization.